-The goal of this activity is to focus observation skills on using accurate, informative, detailed, descriptive language in writing anecdotal notes and observation records based on what is seen and heard.
+The goal of this activity is to focus observation skills on using accurate, informative, detailed, descriptive language in writing anecdotal notes and observation records based on what is actually seen and heard.

-Materials Required: • colored stones, cherry tomatoes, flowers, or other natural items • Chart paper
+- colored stones, cherry tomatoes, flowers, or other natural items. - bowl or container

-- 1. A critical component in taking effective anecdotal notes and observation notes is the ability to write in clear, accurate, detailed, informative and descriptive sentences.
-Even if you use abbreviations and shorthand, your notes should give readers a clear understanding of exactly what you saw and heard. - 2.
-Pick out an item.
-Intentionally observe it.
-Look for unique characteristics, the smallest detail that notes important information about your item's distinctiveness. - 3.
-Write an objective, accurate, descriptive note of your item based on your observation.

-4. After completing your observation note, place your item into a basket or bowl with the other items.
+- Explain that a critical component in taking effective anecdotal notes and observation notes is the ability to write in clear, accurate, detailed, informative and descriptive sentences.
+Even if observers use abbreviations and shorthand, the notes should give readers a clear understanding of what was seen and heard. - 2.
+Provide small colored stones (non-identical), cherry tomatoes, flowers or other natural items.
+One for each staff member.
+Everyone should have their own item to describe. - 3.
+Ask the staff to write an objective, accurate, descriptive note based on their observation of the item.
+Encourage them to look for unique characteristics, the smallest detail that gives distinctiveness to their item. - 4.
+Have the staff put their item into a basket or bowl with all of the other items.

-- 5. Trade your observation note with another person.
-Read another's description and try to locate the item that matches it.
-Have the observation note's author confirm or refute the connection between the observation note and the item. - 6.
-Discuss, identify and chart language that provided descriptive information or clear, accurate clues in matching the item to its description.
-What words helped you make a good match? - 7.
-Discuss, identify and chart language that was confusing, unclear, and open to interpretation.
-What words interfered or became barriers in making a good match? - 8.
-Use the following observation form to record an observation vignette (Part II of video or DVD).
-Then plan a 10 to 15 minute observation in a classroom/home before the next training session.
-Record your observations using clear, accurate, detailed, objective language.
-Bring your anecdotal notes to share with others.
+- 5. Ask the staff to trade their observation note with someone else in the group.
+Have each person read the description and try to locate the item that matches it.
+Have each observation note's author confirm or refute the connection between the description and the item.
+Match as many items as possible. - 6.
+Have the staff discuss and identify language that provided descriptive information or clear, accurate clues in matching the item to its description.
+Ask them to think of the words that helped them make a good match. - 7.
+Encourage the staff to discuss and identify language that was confusing, unclear, and open to interpretation.
+Ask them to think of the words that interfered or became barriers in making a good match. - 8.
+Have the staff use the observation form on the following page to record an observation vignette (Part II of video or DVD).
+Remind them to record their observations using clear, accurate, detailed, objective language.
+Then assign a 10 to 15 minute observation in a classroom/home before the next training session.
+Ask them to bring their anecdotal notes to share with others.

-Be aware that effective and informative observation notes provide details that help you and others know a child's unique characteristics and individuality.
+Explain that effective and informative observation notes provide details that help the staff and others know a child's unique characteristics and individuality.
 Children have distinctive learning styles and approaches to problem solving and constructing of knowledge.
-It is through observation and intentional watching that these characteristics can be recognized and supported by adapting the curriculum and individualizing instruction.
+It is through observation and intentional watching that these features can be recognized and supported by adapting the curriculum and individualizing instruction.

-- Write down only what you actually see and hear. - Capture details or key words that will help you vividly recall what you saw and heard. - Use accurate, clear, informative language, avoiding words that give interpretive views or value judgments. - Learn to distinguish between language that provides accurate, clear information and words that interfere with objectivity by giving interpretive views and value judgments.
+- Write down only what you actually see and hear. - Capture details or key words that will help you vividly recall what you saw and heard. - ★ Use accurate, clear, informative language, avoiding words that give interpretive views or value judgments. - ★ Learn to distinguish between language that provides accurate, clear information and words that interfere with objectivity by giving interpretive views and value judgments.

-OBSERVATION NOTES
+OBSERVAT ION NOTES

+Child: Date: Time:

-Child: Describe what the child is doing: Date: Time: Describe how the child is doing it:
+Describe what the child is doing: Describe how the child is doing it:

 What the child or others said:

 What learning goals/objectives does this observation reflect?

-OBSERVATION NOTES

 OBSERVAT ION NOTES

-OBSERVAT Child: Date: Time:
+Child: Date: Time:

 Child: Date: Time: